Leadership well-being: balanced leadership

 How can coaching help improve the well-being of leaders?

-Coaching can help managers to develop self-awareness, learn stress management techniques, achieve work-life balance, and clarify and achieve personal and professional goals.
+Coaching can help you to for leaders in developing self-awareness, stress management techniques, work-life balance, and clarifying and achieving personal and professional goals.

 How often is it recommended to have coaching sessions to support leadership well-being?